Services and facilities

 Last updated 12 March 2025

-Tropical Cyclone Alfred – if you'd like to stay informed about business support, grants, and programs available after the event, we highly recommend subscribing to our Succeed in the Tweed newsletter.
+If you'd like to stay informed about business support, grants, and programs available, we highly recommend subscribing to our Succeed in the Tweed newsletter or joining the Succeed in the Tweed Business Facebook Group.
+By subscribing, you’ll receive the latest updates and important information as soon as it becomes available.

 Also see Business emergency recovery.